zordius/lightncandy/README.md

 * `FLAG_JSQUOTE` : encode `'` to `&#x27;` .
 Otherwise, `'` will encoded as `&#039;` .
 * `FLAG_ADVARNAME` : support `{{foo.[0].[#te#st].bar}}` style advanced variable naming in temlpate.
 * `FLAG_NAMEDARG` : support named arguments for custom helper `{{helper name1=val1 nam2=val2 ...}}.
 * `FLAG_EXTHELPER` : do not including custom helper codes into compiled PHP codes.
 This reduce the code size, but you need to take care of your helper functions when rendering.
-If you forget to include required functions when execute rendering function, `undefined function` runtime error will be triggered. **Note: Anonymouse functions will always be placed in generated codes**
+If you forget to include required functions when execute rendering function, `undefined function` runtime error will be triggered.
+NOTE: Anonymouse functions will always be placed into generated codes.
 * `FLAG_SPACECTL` : support space control `{{~ }}` or `{{ ~}}` in template.
 Otherwise, `{{~ }}` or `{{ ~}}` will cause template error.
 * `FLAG_HANDLEBARSJS` : align with handlebars.js behaviors, same as `FLAG_JSTRUE` + `FLAG_JSOBJECT` + `FLAG_THIS` + `FLAG_WITH` + `FLAG_PARENT` + `FLAG_JSQUOTE` + `FLAG_ADVARNAME` + `FLAG_NAMEDARG`.
-* `FLAG_ECHO` (experimental): compile to `echo 'a', $b, 'c';` to improve performance.
+* `FLAG_ECHO` : compile to `echo 'a', $b, 'c';` to improve performance.
 This will slow down rendering when the template and data are simple, but will improve 1% ~ 7% when the data is big and looping in the template.
 * `FLAG_BESTPERFORMANCE` : same as `FLAG_ECHO` now.
 This flag may be changed base on performance testing result in the future.

 Partial Support